nanocurrency/nano-pow/README.md

 ## Performance

 The table below lists the performance, in mean time to generate and validate a proof, for selected CPUs and GPUs.
 Devices use the optimal number of threads (T), and 2MB pages (where possible).
-All numbers were obtained for difficulty `60`.
+All numbers were obtained for `difficulty` 60.
 The memory used refers to the size of the lookup table - 4GB corresponds to `lookup` 30, 8GB to `lookup` 31.
 Results are blank where the required memory exceeds the available memory.

 | Device | Memory | OS | Generation 4GB | Generation 8GB | Validation |
 |---|---|---|---|---|---|